 How to use in trading?

-As mentioned earlier, the Detrended Price Oscillator measures the difference between a past price and a moving average.
+As mentioned earlier, the Detrended Price Oscillator measures the difference between the past price and the moving average.
 The horizontal line corresponds to the displaced moving average.
-Hence, the DPO is positive when the price is above the average and negative when below it.
+Hence, the DPO is positive when the price is above the average and negative when below.

 The indicator is especially useful when trading on shorter time frames.
-Not being interested in long-term trading, you might want to exclude lasting trends from your estimations and only consider shorter fluctuations.
-For such a purpose there is no better tool than the DPO.
+Not being interested in long-term trading, you might want to exclude lasting trends from your estimates and only consider shorter fluctuations.
+For this purpose there is no tool better than DPO.
 If it is your case, take a brief look at the DPO before opening the deal and you will know to what extent the prevailing trend is responsible for the price change.

-The DPO can also be used to estimate average cycle length.
-For example, when trading a CFD on a particular stock, you might want to know the amount of time it takes for the price to appreciate and then decline.
+DPO can also be used to estimate average cycle length.
+For example, when trading CFDs on a particular stock, you might want to know the amount of time it takes for the price to appreciate and then decline.
 Financial markets have a tendency to repeat themselves.
-Periods of growth will, therefore, intermingle with downward trends.
-Using the DPO you can be prepared to an upcoming trend reversal.
-Calculate the distance between the neighboring highs/lows to estimate the average cycle length.
+Periods of growth will, therefore, intermingle with periods of depression.
+Using DPO you can be prepared for an upcoming trend reversal.
+Calculate the distance between the neighboring highs and lows to estimate the average cycle length.
 Consider using it later when the ongoing cycle is about to end.

 The indicator is best used as a supportive tool and can be paired with a trend following indicator (MA, Alligator), MACD or ATR.Trade now